pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Mohandas Gandhi (Be the change you wish to see in the world.)

 "I choose a lazy person to do a hard job because a lazy person will find an easy way to do it."
-―Bill Gates (and, independently, Harold Tharp)
+--Bill Gates (and, independently, Harold Tharp)

 "Most people overestimate what they can do in one year and underestimate what they can do in ten years."
 --Bill Gates

 "Success is a lousy teacher.
 It seduces smart people into thinking they can't lose."
-―Bill Gates
+--Bill Gates

 "If you give people tools, and they use their natural abilities and their curiosity, they will develop things in ways that will surprise you very much beyond what you might have expected."
-―Bill Gates
+--Bill Gates

 "As we look ahead into the next century, leaders will be those who empower others."
-―Bill Gates
+--Bill Gates

 "Measuring programming progress by lines of code is like measuring aircraft building progress by weight."
-―Bill Gates
+--Bill Gates

 "Official favor, grades, and other trinkets of subordination have no connection with education; they are the paraphernalia of servitude, not of freedom."
---John Taylor Gatto, Dumbing Us Down
+--John Taylor Gatto, *Dumbing Us Down*

 "Aristotle saw, a long time ago, that fully participating in a complex range of human affairs was the only way to become fully human."
---John Taylor Gatto, Dumbing Us Down
+--John Taylor Gatto, *Dumbing Us Down*

+"Common sense tells us that consciously thinking about a problem or deliberating about the options is the best strategy for making a decision.
+Consider the possibility that *not* consciously thinking can produce an outcome superior to that of consciously thinking.
+In a study be Ap Dijksterhuis (2004), participants evaluated complex information regarding real-world choices.
+One situation involved selecting an apartment.
+In each case, the participants chose between alternatives that had negative features (e.g., high rent, bad location) and positive features (e.g., nice landlord, good view).
+Objectively, one apartment was the best choice.
+Some participants were required to make an immediate choice (no thought).
+Some had to think for 3 minutes and then choose (conscious thought).
+Others had to work for 3 minues on a difficult, distracting task and then choose (unconscious thought).
+Across three separate trials, those in the unconscious thought condition made the best decisions.
+According to Dijksterhuis and Nordgren (2006), unconscious processing is especially valuable for complex decisions in which it is difficult to weigh the pros and cons consciously.
+Perhaps this is why, for very important decisions, people often choose to "sleep on it.
+&emsp;&emsp;&emsp;Consider also the possibility that consciously thinking can undermine good decision making.
+The social psychologist Tim Wilson and the cognitive psychologist Jonathan Schooler (1991) asked research participants to rate james.
+When the participants simply tasted the james, their ratings were very similar to experts' ratings.
+However, whent he participants had to explain their ratings jam by jam, their ratings differed substantially from the experts'.
+Unless the experts were wrong, the participants had made poorer judgements: Having to reflect consciously about their reasons apparently altered their perceptions of the jams."
+--Gazzaniga, et al., *Psychological Science*

 "A philosopher once wrote you need three things to have a good life.
 One, a meaningful relationship.
 Two, a decent job of work.
 And three, to make a difference.
 And it was always that third one that stressed me, to make a difference.
 And I realized that I do, every day.
 We all do.
 It's how we interact with our fellow man."
 --Ricky Gervais (as David, The Office (UK)